FaazTechSolutions/ilyas-panda/Software Testing Project-FTS ILYAS.md

 - Off-site backup
 - Popular Test Management tools are: Quality Center and JIRA

-# While drafting a test case to include the following information
+# While Drafting a Test Case to Include the following Information

-- The description of what requirement is being tested
+- The Description of what requirement is being tested
-- The explanation of how the system will be tested
+- The Explanation of how the system will be tested
 - The test setup like a version of an application under test, software, data files, operating system, hardware, security access, physical or logical date, time of day, - prerequisites such as other tests and any other setup information pertinent to the requirements being tested
 - Inputs and outputs or actions and expected results
 - Any proofs or attachments